staabm/staabm.github.io/_posts/2023-05-10-how-to-debug-slow-rector-projects.md

 ## How to find out why rector is slow on your project?

-_requires Rector 0.16.1 or higher_
+_Requires Rector 0.16.1 or higher_

 First we need a single run across the whole project which collects some useful information we can later look into: